Eugenio Granell: Works

 Although springing from the depths of his subconscious like that of all the surrealists, Granell's work is influenced by the places where he lived, particularly the exuberance of the Caribbean and the blend of Spanish and native cultures.
 Surrealism recognises no social function of art other than that of liberating the individual and society from the repression of reason, allowing the creator to express his instincts and dreams.
 In 1959, André Breton organized an exhibit called The Homage to Surrealism Exhibition to celebrate the fortieth anniversary of surrealism which exhibited works by Salvador Dalí, Joan Miró, Enrique Tábara and Eugenio Granell.

 Granell's, Formation of Metaforia, Oil on Cardboard, 1975.

-There is absolutely no censorship in Granell's work.
-Poetry blossoms, shrouding unrecognisable figures where trees, animals and people merge into hybrid beings that undergo constant metamorphosis.
-Works where the strong colours are framed in sculptural compositions, in human figures on the verge of formal delirium, or in voluptuous compositions that appear to be a microscopic dimension of an unknown world.
-Playfulness, advocated by the surrealists as an expression of freedom, pervades the whole of this artist's work.
-Granell's dialogue and writing have always ironically mocked solemnity and reason itself.
-Such are his painting, his sculpture and his readymades: an extremely beautiful elegy to freedom and the purity of feelings.
+Granell's work is characterized by Surrealist themes, often featuring hybrid figures where organic and human forms merge through metamorphosis.
+His compositions frequently utilize bold colors and sculptural arrangements of human figures.
+Playfulness and a rejection of traditional logic are recurring elements in his paintings, sculptures, and readymades, reflecting his alignment with Surrealist principles.

 The major books on Granell and his work, such as monographs and catalogues, are mostly in Spanish or Galician, but they are widely available in libraries throughout the world, including the United States.
 All of the catalogues of Granell's exhibits published by the Fundación Granell, are also written in English.
 Granell also published a book of meditations and critical reflections on Picasso's Guernica, and this book is available in English as well as in Spanish and Galician (see "References" section).

 Works by Granell are on display in major museums, including the Museum of Modern Art in New York and the Reina Sofía Museum in Madrid.